wibus-wee/wlint/README.md

 ## Repository Config Support

+`wlint` have a repository config file called `.wlintrc`, you can configure the wlint some behaviors in the `.wlintrc` file.

+But in common, you have no need to configure the `.wlintrc` file, because `wlint` will automatically configure the `.wlintrc` file according to the project.

+When you use `wlint` command, wlint will automatically init the linters, and record the config origin and some other information in the `.wlintrc` file.

+## Origin Config Support

-`wlint` have a repository config file to configure the linter config, it provides a more flexible configuration method.
-For example, you can configure [package alias](#custom-linting-config-support) and [automatic matching category](#automatic-matching-category) in the repository config file.
+`wlint` have a origin config file to configure the linter config, it provides a more flexible configuration method.
+For example, you can configure [package alias](#custom-linting-config-support) and [automatic matching category](#automatic-matching-category) in the origin config file.

-You should create a `config.json` file in the root directory of your project, and then you can configure the repository config in the `config.json` file.
+You should create a `config.json` file in the root directory of your project, and then you can configure the origin config in the `config.json` file.
 For example:

 ```json5
 {